arsanig/coa-astro/src/posts/words-of-wisdom/do-everything-in-the-name-of-jesus.md

 ---

 <p>Redirect your love to God</p>
 <p>We are blessed to learn from our beloved Fr.
-Peter Farrington from St. Mary & St. Cyril&#8217;s, Liverpool, England.
+Peter Farrington from St. Mary & St. Cyril's, Liverpool, England.
 This video is of course used with his blessing.</p>
 <p>This video was of course used with his blessing. </p>